Jiwe-Mobarez/Better-Governments/README.md

 3. Explanation of Goals and Principles
 3. Short Term and Long Term Guidelines and Strategies

-In addition to the traditional ideas of equality, freedom, and wellfare, we believe in some other [principles]() as well.
+In addition to the traditional ideas of equality, freedom, and welfare, we believe in some other [principles]() as well.
 We are also working on two separate political systems.

 ### Expert Driven Democracy Model:

 Why vote for politicians when experts can make decisions?
 Here is a system designed to maximize the experts' participation in the government.
 Ditching the classical representative elements of democracy has many pros and cons.
-So expect to read a lot of find out why we have made some design decisions.
+So expect to read a lot to find out why we have made some design decisions.
 Many design choices have been inspired by fields outside of classical political discourse - e.g. Computer Sciences.
 Because of that, many elements of the system are yet to be tested in the real world.
 Many issues with this system have not been identified yet so we appreciate a fresh perspective.
 You can read more about this system [here]()

-### Deliberate Democracy Model:
+### Deliberative Democracy Model:

 Inspired by the e-democracy movements in Taiwan, new democracy models that rely on digital tools to improve on classical systems are proposed here.
 A deliberate system with open-source voting platforms is currently being developed in-house.
 Read more about this model [here]()